 It was a nice warm day with no children in sight and there was room to sit down as far as the eyes could see.
-The temperature of the bus was mild and neither too warm nor cold and the real condition of the bus made you think someone was going to be inspecting it at random as it was clean, repaired and overall a lovely place you may actually want to sit in for about 45 minutes.
+The temperature of the bus was mild and neither too warm nor cold and the real condition of the bus made you think someone was going to be inspecting it at random as it was clean, repaired and overall a lovely place you may want to sit in for about 45 minutes.

-So we end up going around the little villages and picking people up and at one stop, a person with a disability who needed a wheel chair wanted to get on.
+So we end up going around the little villages and picking people up and at one stop, a person with a disability who needed a wheelchair wanted to get on.
 So we stop and the driver helped the person on and all was good.
-He went over to the one spot that is designed for wheel chairs in mind, put his breaks on and started to talk to people
+He went over to the one spot that is designed for wheelchairs in mind, put his breaks on and started to talk to people

-Anyhows after a heated debate the couple ended up folding up their pram and holding their babies but I still can’t help but wonder if they really just wanted the space for their shopping, felt entitled or if they really cared about their children safest (which I do hope).
+Anyhow after a heated debate, the couple ended up folding up their pram and holding their babies but I still can’t help but wonder if they just wanted the space for their shopping, felt entitled or if they cared about their children’s safest (which I do hope).

-Which leaves this to you lot now – who do you think should have the spot first – a person with a disability or someone with a pram.
+Which leaves this to you a lot now – who do you think should have the spot first – a person with a disability or someone with a pram?
 And don’t pick choice into a matter when it comes to children as some people who are unable to walk may have done it to themselves (such as a person who copied something from TV) just as much as someone decided to have children

 Ellis, M. (2015).
 The battle for one space. [online] Snat's Narratives & Tales.
 Available at: https://snat.co.uk/rants/the-battle-for-one-space.html [Accessed 07 Dec 2023].